-Good transport links.
+Good transport links

 Compare home insurance quotes

-Adding value to your house
+How to add value to your house

-Redecorate in neutral colours
+Redecorating with neutral colours

-Deep clean your home
+Deep cleaning your home

-Spruce up the garden
+Improving the garden

 Redecorating can help.
 If you notice any wallpaper that’s curling or chips in the paint it might be worth giving it all a freshen up.

-If you’re going the whole hog, try decorating with neutral colours.
+You could also try decorating with neutral colours.
 It makes it easier for potential buyers to picture what they’d do to the house if it was theirs.

-While you’re there, remove bin bags on viewing days, or if the estate agent is taking photos.
+Also remember to remove bin bags on viewing days, or if the estate agent is taking photos.

 Before you host a viewing, air out the house.
 A tidy, airy home is much more appealing to buyers.
-If you’re moving, remember to read our moving-house checklist for top tips.
+If you’re moving, remember to read our moving house checklist for top tips.